 The Psalms of the Bible help us with this.
 It is by praying the Psalms that we learn to come alive love the Lord and our neighbor with our whole self -– in any circumstance.
 The Psalms are the Bible’s book of soul.
 What is the soul?
-In short it’s the deepest and at the same time the most encompassing part of the person and it integrates all the part of the person into one functioning whole.
+In short it’s the deepest and at the same time the most encompassing dimension of the person and it integrates all the aspects of the person into one functioning whole.

 The Formation of the Whole Person in Psalm 63